UK: Manual for Colombo Aquatests General Guidelines

 Carbonate hardness (KH) Test procedure:

 1. Take a water sample of 5 ml.

-4. Add GH-2-test fluid drop by drop and mix, until the sample turns blue.
+3. Add KH-test fluid drop by drop and mix each time, until the sample turns yellow.

-5. The number of drops added to induce the colour change from dark red/purple to blue, is equal to GH-value in°DH, so 2 drops =2°DH, 3 drops = 3°DH and so on.
+4. The number of drops added to induce the colour change from blue to yellow, is equal to KH-value in °DH, so 2 drops =2°DH, 3 drops=3°DH and so on.